 Credit risk refers to the risk that the counterparty to a financial instrument will cause a financial loss to the Office by falling to discharge an obligation.
-The Office is exposed to credit risk relating to its accounts receivable and advances disclosed in note 6, which are due mostly from federal government departments, agencies and Crown corporations and external parties.
+The Office is exposed to credit risk relating to its accounts receivable and advances as disclosed in note 6, which are due mostly from federal government departments and external parties.
 Management believes that these balances do not have significant credit risk in excess for doubtful accounts that have been provided.